PraveenAnil/Azure-Arc-for-Servers/04-Deploy-Sample-Kubernetes-App-through-Azure-Arc.md

     kubectl -n cluster-config get deploy  -o wide
     ```

-    The output is as shown:
+    The output should be as shown:

     ![](./images/azure-arc-12.png)